-The owners of the vineyard created a network of pipes that go underground, and then come up above ground and intertwine with the grape bushes.
+Even two metres below the Earth, temperatures stay relatively warm-a constant 5 to 8 degrees Celsius throughout the year, including in winter.
+To tap into this source of heat, the owners at Vignoble du Ruisseau created a network of pipes that go underground, and then come up above ground and intertwine with the grape bushes.
 A material called glycol is pumped through the pipes.
 The glycol warms up underground and carries that heat to the surface.